ADA-research/Sparkle/CONTRIBUTING.md

 ### Checks
 1. Freshly install the conda environment.
 Remove the old one with `conda env remove -n sparkle` and create it again with `conda env create -f environment.yml` or with `conda env create -f dev-env.yml`.
 In principle, these environments are equal except that the dev-env has a few extra libs to run pytests and flake8.
 2. Make sure the code style rules pass by running `flake8` (make sure the `sparkle` conda environment is installed and active).
 3. Make sure the unit tests pass by running `pytest` (make sure the `sparkle` conda environment is installed and active).
+You can combine this step and the next step by running `pytest --all`.
-4. Make sure the integration tests pass by running `tests/CLI/all.sh` (make sure the `sparkle` conda environment is installed and active).
+4. Make sure the integration tests pass by running `pytest --integration` (make sure the `sparkle` conda environment is installed and active).
 5. Make sure the examples in `Examples/` execute correctly (all `.sh` files).
 6. Only if all checks were passed successfully, move on to the steps for release.
 Otherwise, first fix what is failing and then re-do all the checks.